RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Introduction

 \section{Introduction}

-Over the years, the concept of RDF streams was investigated from many angles, resulting in streaming serializations, querying and reasoning engines, programming frameworks, datasets, and other resources~\cite{bonte2023streaming,sowinski2022efficient,tommasini2023streaming,van2023declarative}.
+The Resource Description Framework (RDF) is a standard-backed foundation for modeling and exchanging knowledge graphs, with a wide range of practical applications~\cite{pan2009resource, hitzler2021review}.
+The RDF model is based on the building blocks of the Web (e.g., it uses Internationalized Resource Identifiers for node names), making it very flexible and extensible~\cite{Cyganiak:14:RCA}.
+The list of use cases for RDF has expanded greatly since its inception, with time moving beyond applications where the modeled knowledge is treated as a single, static dataset.
+More recently, the concept of RDF streams has gained traction in research and industrial applications.
+Generally, an RDF stream refers to a potentially infinite stream of data modeled using the RDF standard, to which stream processing principles apply~\cite{kleppmann2017designing}.
+This research interest resulted in numerous contributions to the field, such as streaming serializations, querying and reasoning engines, programming frameworks, datasets, and other resources~\cite{bonte2023streaming, sowinski2022efficient, tommasini2023streaming, van2023declarative}.
 Without a doubt, streaming RDF solutions are in demand, and more innovation is still needed.
 However, the landscape of RDF streaming terminology is fragmented, with many dissimilar streaming task formulations and incompatible solutions.

-The term ``RDF stream'' is used in the literature to refer to many different concepts, ranging from theoretical models~\cite{dell2014rsp}, to very technical ones, focusing on the representation and practical usage~\cite{fernandez2014efficient,oo2022rmlstreamer,sowinski2022efficient}.
-As noted in past research~\cite{dell2016query,le2009rapid,schraudner2022stream}, RDF streaming systems need more standardization in stream exchange protocols and stream task definitions.
-At the same time, if the research is to solve real-world problems, the variety of the existing RDF streaming task formulations should be embraced, not limiting oneself to one specific type of RDF streams.
+The term ``RDF stream'' is used in the literature to refer to many different concepts, ranging from theoretical models~\cite{dell2014rsp}, to very technical ones, focusing on the representation and practical usage~\cite{fernandez2014efficient, oo2022rmlstreamer, sowinski2022efficient}.
+As noted in past research works~\cite{dell2016query, le2009rapid, schraudner2022stream}, RDF streaming systems need more standardization in stream exchange protocols and stream task definitions.
+This would be beneficial not only in the academic context, but would also facilitate the distribution and reuse of RDF streams in practice.
+Additionally, it could enable streaming tool interoperability through the inclusion of appropriate metadata.
+At the same time, if the research is to solve real-world problems, the variety of existing RDF streaming task formulations must be embraced, not limiting oneself to one specific type of RDF streams.
 However, up until now, there was very little academic discussion about the existing RDF stream types -- what stream types are used, how they relate to each other, and which use cases are they applicable to.
-This paper aims to address this critical research gap.
+Our work aims to address this critical research gap, which has a large impact on the uptake of RDF streaming in general.